Skip to main content

 Further, automated QA testing also requires human resources with advanced programming skills and knowledge of testing tools.
 Additionally, software developers cannot replace a skilled software tester for writing automation test scripts.

-Additionally, companies require skilled testing professionals with knowledge of testing tools and programming languages.
+Companies also require skilled testing professionals with testing tools and programming languages.

-With so many automated testing tools available in the market, it is difficult to choose the right tool.
-Every automation tool is not adaptable to work with your applications or software architecture.
+With so many automated testing tools available in the market, choosing the right tool is difficult.
+Not every automation tool can be tweaked to work with all applications or software architecture.

-For the best results, software testers need to collaborate and communicate effectively with developers, business analysts, and project managers.
+For the best results, software testers must collaborate and communicate effectively with developers, business analysts, and project managers.
 Ineffective team collaboration can delay both development and testing efforts.

 Why ACCELQ for QA Automation?